-The recent shootings at the Los Angeles International Airport in California and the U.S. Naval Yard in Washington, DC remind us that violence can happen in any setting, including the workplace.
+The axiom that "violence pays no respect to boundaries" remind us that violence can happen in any setting, including the workplace.

 This “Just-In-Time” Spotlight presents trainings and resources to assist in focusing on how we interact with potentially violent individuals during periods of high stress and emergency, as well as the broader prevention agenda of workplace mental wellness.